 Breg House was bought by two British brothers in 2007.
-It was love at first sight, a tumbledown-mountain- home-dream-come-true, and despite having no idea how we’d fund it, we immediately made grand plans to renovate and restore the house back to its rustic glory.
+It was love at first sight, a tumbledown-mountain- home, and despite having no idea how we’d fund it, we immediately made grand plans to renovate and restore the house back to its rustic glory.

 However, unexpected events occurred (one divorce, one baby) and suddenly, restoring a 300-year-old cabin in the Slovenian mountains became the least of our worries.
 After just a couple of years, it seemed our Slovene Dream was over.